KGT-projects/Java-university-project-WIP/README.md

 currently the only code that was implemented is the manager menu.

-this is the WIP version, so there us still alot to make and inprove. i want the same resault as the prototype, but a more effiecent, and better looking code. the prototype code u can vind here: https://github.com/KGT-projects/Java-university-project-prototype
+this is the WIP version, so there us still alot to make and inprove. i want the same result as the prototype, but a more effiecent, and better looking code. the prototype code u can vind here: https://github.com/KGT-projects/Java-university-project-prototype

 i am currently busy with trying to put the student and teacher menu into the code without adding too much lines.